Our Latest Publications

 Who we are

-The Student Strategy & Security Journal is a student-led, peer-reviewed, academic journal centred around international relations and security.
+The Student Strategy & Security Journal (3SJ) is a student-led, peer-reviewed, academic journal centred around international relations and security.
 Its motto is “Mentoring emerging academics to shine”.
-Committed to academic excellence, 3SJ strives to provide a platform for the most brilliant voices in international relations, security studies and political science.
+Committed to academic excellence, 3SJ strives to provide a platform for the newest and most innovative voices in international relations, security studies and political science.
 As demonstrated in the breadth of articles, interviews and reports, 3SJ welcomes pluralism in both content and methods.
-The product of academic rigour and collaboration and guided by an outstanding international Council of Academic Advisors, this journal aims to spark intellectual curiosity, challenge traditional narratives and engage students and scholars in dialogue that reaches across borders and disciplines.
+The product of academic rigour and collaboration and guided by an outstanding international Council of Academic Advisors, this journal aims to spark intellectual curiosity, challenge traditional narratives and engage students and scholars in intersectional dialogues that reach across borders and disciplines.
 3SJ is affiliated with the University of Glasgow and is a Scottish Charitable Incorporated Organisation (SCIO) registered with the Scottish Charity Regulator (OSCR) under Charity Number SC052519.

 We are run entirely by a student body.

 Our rigorous editing and reviewal process aims to promote academic excellence.